-This is our own Pacific Northwest inspired beauty meeting the lush jungles of Ecuador.
+The Northwest Hazelnut and Cherry dark chocolate bar is our own Pacific Northwest-inspired beauty, with flavors of the region meeting the lush jungles of Ecuador.

-Dried sweeten tart cherries and toasted hazelnuts make a sweet, chewy, and crunchy bar that just feels like a taste of home, NW style.
+Dried cherries (with just the right balance of sweet and tart) and toasted hazelnuts combine to make a sweet, crunchy bar that just feels like a taste of home – PNW style.

 Chocolate (cacao, organic cane sugar, cocoa butter), tart dried cherries (tart dried cherries, sugar, sunflower oil), hazelnut

 Processed in a facility that processes milk, sesame seeds, peanuts, tree nuts and wheat.